 Born in Montreal, Giancarlo Scalia is very active as a pianist, vocal coach and composer.
-He frequently appears as a collaborative pianist at home and abroad and his compositions have been presented throughout North America and Europe.
+He has performed as a collaborative pianist throughout Canada, Italy, Austria, Germany, France and China and his compositions have been presented throughout North America and Europe.

-Mr. Scalia has served as musical director or répétiteur for various companies such as Opéra immédiat (Chauve-Souris, Carmen, Aïda, Elisir d’amore, I Capuleti e i Montecchi, Don Pasquale), l’Opéra bouffe du Québec (Les Brigands, Véronique) as well as for the Halifax Summer Opera Festival (Suor Angelica, Gianni Schicchi, Carmen, Don Giovanni, Les Contes d'Hoffmann) as well as for Lakeshore Light Opera (The Mikado, Thespis), Light Opera of Montreal (The Tender Land, Sweeney Todd), Snowglobe Theatre (The Medium, Riders to the Sea) and Opéra Outside the Box (Le Téléphone).
-He has also collaborated with the Atelier lyrique de l’Opéra de Montréal and it’s Atelier lyrique, the Festival Classica, Jeunes Ambassadeurs Lyriques, Opera Atelier in Toronto, Gesellschaft für Musiktheater in Vienna, l’Istituto Italiano di Cultura de Montreal and the Société d’art vocal de Montréal.
-As a coach, he has worked with numerous young singers at the Université de Montréal, Concordia University, McGill University and the École de musique Vincent d’Indy (voice department and operetta workshop).
+Mr. Scalia has served as musical director or répétiteur for various companies such as Opéra immédiat (Chauve-Souris, Carmen, Aïda, Elisir d’amore, I Capuleti e i Montecchi, Don Pasquale), l’Opéra bouffe du Québec (Les Brigands, Véronique, Le Baron Tzigane, Le Chanteur de Mexico) and the Halifax Summer Opera Festival (Suor Angelica, Gianni Schicchi, Carmen, Don Giovanni, Les Contes d'Hoffmann) as well as for Lakeshore Light Opera (The Mikado, Thespis), Light Opera of Montreal (The Tender Land, Sweeney Todd), Snowglobe Theatre (The Medium, Riders to the Sea) and Opéra Outside the Box (Le Téléphone).
+He has also collaborated with l’Opéra de Montréal and it’s Atelier lyrique, the Festival Classica, Jeunes Ambassadeurs Lyriques, Opéra Plus, Opera Atelier in Toronto, Gesellschaft für Musiktheater in Vienna, l’Istituto Italiano di Cultura de Montreal and the Société d’art vocal de Montréal.
+As a coach, he has worked with numerous young singers at Concordia University, the Scuola internazionale di Teatro Italiano Giovanni Grasso and the École de musique Vincent d’Indy (voice department and operetta workshop).

-As a performer with concerts throughout Canada, Italy, Austria, Germany and France, his varied solo and duo repertoire ranges from Bach to Messiaen to the major song cycles of Schumann, Schubert, Vaughan-Williams and Poulenc.
-A proud supporter of contemporary composers, Mr. Scalia gave world premieres of works by Octavian Lecca (Portrait) and Pierre DuBois (Combien de temps la terre...).
-In 2016, he recorded and released the album Arie e canzoni with soprano Sophie De Cruz.
-The CD is available worldwide and features arias by Puccini, Donizetti and Verdi; art songs by Donaudy, Gastaldon, Tosti and his composition Ideale.
+As a performer, his large and diverse repertoire ranges from full operas to the major art song works of Schumann, Schubert, Vaughan-Williams, Debussy and Poulenc.
+In October 2017, he performed 8 concerts in China with baritone Hugo Laporte, mezzo soprano Marie-Andrée Mathieu and soprano Jessica Latouche.
+In 2016, he recorded and released the album Arie e canzoni with soprano Sophie De Cruz featuring arias by Puccini, Donizetti and Verdi; art songs by Donaudy, Gastaldon and Tosti as well as his composition Ideale.